 - Hobby completionism – You collect for collection sake.
 You enjoy seeing swarms of models and their presence gives you a sense of accomplishment

 - Survival instinct or mental illness – They are a tangible mental reminder that we can escape real life, survival mechanism for mental well-being.

-Continue reading for some of my thoughts on collecting miniatures.
-You can skip ahead to see more details about 3 reasons why you may be having trouble reducing your miniature army collections.
+Continue reading for some of my thoughts on collecting miniatures and more details about reasons why you may be having trouble reducing your miniature army collections.

 Can too many miniatures ruin your enjoyment of the hobby?